ulmod/magento-2-checkout-success-page/README.md

 # Magento 2 Checkout Success Page Extension

-[Magento 2 Checkout Success Page](https://www.ulmod.com/checkout-success-page-for-magento-2.html)  is a Magento 2 extension that allows you to improve the design of your thank you page and increase your sales significantly.
+[Magento 2 Checkout Success Page](https://www.ulmod.com/checkout-success-page-for-magento-2.html)  is a Magento 2 extension that allows you to improve the design of your thank you page and increase sales significantly.

 With Magento 2 Checkout Success Page, you can display additional information at your thank you page encouraging buyers to purchases more.